-The shares and other variable yield securities and units in unit trusts relate to holdings in highly diversified collective investment schemes, which in 2017 included an element of low volatility absolute return funds managed in accordance with the UCITS regulations.
+The shares and other variable yield securities and units in unit trusts relate to holdings in highly diversified collective investment schemes.

 There was no material change in fair value for financial instruments held at fair value attributable to own credit risk in the current or comparative period.